CoolKit-Technologies/apiDocs/en/APICenterV2.md

 Hence, it is recommended that the client skip the domain name verification for the certificate (both android and java can do that).
 If you cannot skip the certificate verification, you can try to establish a wss connection via IP.

-Obtain the persistent connection address to be connected from [HTTP: Distribution service], and concatenate it into: "wss://IP:port/api/ws", so as to establish a persistent connection.
+Obtain the persistent connection address to be connected from [HTTP: Dispatchservice], and concatenate it into: "wss://IP:port/api/ws", so as to establish a persistent connection.
 After the handshake is successful, you need to send the string "ping" to the server periodically (see the hbInterval field for the interval) to keep the heartbeat, otherwise the device will be forced to go offline by the server.

 Its parameters are as follows,